 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description with excellent completeness and distinctiveness.
-It clearly identifies when to use the skill and targets a specific niche (Bats testing framework).
+It clearly identifies when to use the skill and targets a specific niche (Bats testing).
 The main weakness is the lack of specific concrete actions - it says 'comprehensive shell script testing' but doesn't enumerate what specific testing capabilities it provides.

 Suggestions